 Nobuo Satō - Ten-Time Japanese National Figure Skating Champion

 won the men's national Japanese title ten times and also competed in both the 1960 and 1964 Olympic Winter Games.
 "Mr. Sato" is considered one of the most successful figure skating coaches in Japan.
 His daughter is Yuka Sato, who won the ladies world figure skating title in 1994.
 In addition to coaching his daughter, he has coached numerous Japanese figure skaters including Olympic Figure Skating Champion Shizuka Arakawa

-, World Figure Skating Champion Miki Ando, and two-time World Figure Skating Champion Mao Asada
+, World Figure Skating Champion Miki Ando, and three-time World Figure Skating Champion Mao Asada